ollef/ollef.github.io/site/posts/speeding-up-sixty.md

   We'll get back to this, but at this point in time Rock uses a [Haxl](https://github.com/facebook/Haxl)-like automatic parallelisation scheme, running queries done in an `Applicative` context in parallel.
-  The change here is to only trigger parallel query execution if both queries are not already cached.
+  The change here is to only trigger parallel query execution if both sides of an application of the `<*>` operator do queries that are not already cached.
   Before this change even the cache lookup part of the queries was done in parallel, which is likely far too fine-grained to pay off.

 [comment]: <> ([![](../images/speeding-up-sixty/1-f8d4ee7ee0d3d617c6d30401592f5639be60b14a.svg)](../images/speeding-up-sixty/1-f8d4ee7ee0d3d617c6d30401592f5639be60b14a.svg))

-We can see quite clearly in ThreadScope that the parallelisation has a seemingly good effect for part of the runtime, but not all of it:
+We can clearly see in ThreadScope that the parallelisation has a seemingly good effect for part of the runtime, but not all of it:

 [![](../images/speeding-up-sixty/2-54b87689f345173dbed3510a396641cd8c5e43f2-threadscope.png)](../images/speeding-up-sixty/2-54b87689f345173dbed3510a396641cd8c5e43f2-threadscope.png)

-Sadly I didn't update Sixty in between the two changes, so I don't really know how much each one contributes.
+Unfortunately I didn't update Sixty in between the two changes, so I don't really know how much each one contributes.

 ## Optimisation 3: Manual query parallelisation